 MARSH is a bio-cultural laboratory located in Carondelet, St. Louis, MO.
-MARSH investigates relational and creative forms of social, economic, ecological, and cultural composition.
+MARSH investigates and directly practices relational, substantive, and creative forms of social, economic, ecological, and cultural composition.

 CULTURE (perfomance, gathering + project space)

-Situated as a bio-cultural life-art laboratory, MARSH involves practices and projects that perform intentional entanglements between personal, social, political and biotic elements of life.
-Art, food, labor, shelter, and thought are particularly investigated through integrated creative projects, food and land relationships, and forms of practical, intentional (in)habitation.
-The performance and gathering space, design-build studio space, the grounds, and apartments are open for use by neighborhood residents and local, nationaland international artists across disciplines.
+MARSH involves practices and projects that perform intentional entanglements between personal, social, political and biotic elements of life.
+Art, food, labor, shelter, and thought are particularly investigated through integrated creative projects, food and land relationships, and forms of (in)habitation.
+The performance and gathering space, design-build studio space, the grounds, and apartments are situated for use by neighborhood residents and local, national, and international workers across disciplines.
 MARSH is home-base to PPL (a thinktank, collective and organizational entity) an annual Bioculturealities Symposium and Performance Festival, and the nomadic platform PERFORMANCY FORUM.

 PROVISION (co-operative diner + kitchen, garden site)